 If you’re ready to apply for a private student loan, follow these three steps:

 - Apply for scholarships and grants.
-Unlike student loans, college scholarships and grants don’t have to be repaid — which essentially makes them free money for school.
+Unlike student loans, college scholarships and grants typically don’t have to be repaid — which essentially makes them free money for school.
 There’s no limit on how many scholarships and grants you can get, so it’s a good idea to apply for as many as you might be eligible for.
-Additionally, your FAFSA results might qualify you for school-based scholarships or grants.
+Additionally, your FAFSA results might qualify you for school or state-based scholarships or grants.

 - Use private student loans to fill the gaps.
 After you’ve exhausted your scholarship, grant, and federal student loan options, private student loans can help fill any financial gaps left over.
-Be sure to shop around and compare as many private lenders as you can to find the loan for you — consider not only interest rates but also repayment terms and any fees charged by the lender.
+Be sure to shop around and compare as many private lenders as you can to find the best option for you.
+Consider not only interest rates but also repayment terms and any fees charged by the lender.

-If you decide to take out student loans — whether federal or private — to pay for school, it’s important to consider how much those loans will cost you in the future.
+If you decide to take out student loans — whether federal or private — to pay for school, it’s important to consider how much that debt will cost you in the future.
 This way, you can prepare for any added expenses.

 You can find out how much you’ll owe over the life of your federal or private student loans using our student loan calculator below.